sea-cdm/OSEAN-DB/README.md

 ## Use cases

-Three use cases are provided with appropriate ETLs:
+Three use cases are provided:
-- OSEAN VIGET DB: This contains the appropriate ETL for VIGET DB and the actual metadata and gene expression file used.
-The readme contains the link for all files used for this use case as part of the SEA CDM paper.
+- OSEAN VIGET DB: An OSEAN DB that contains data from the VIGET (Vaccine-induced gene expression analysis tool) system:
-- OSEAN ImmPort DB: This contains the appropriate ETL.
-The readme contains the link for all files used for this use case as part of the SEA CDM paper.
-- OSEAN CellxGene DB: This contains the appropriate ETL.
-The readme contains the link for all files used for this use case as part of the SEA CDM paper.
+  - Data downloaded: ...
+  - VIGET paper ref: ...
+  - VIGET website: ...

+- OSEAN ImmPort DB: An OSEAN DB that contains ImmPort data:
+  - ImmPort data:
+  - ImmPort website:

+- OSEAN CellxGene DB: An OSEAN DB that contains a part of CellxGene data.
+As a demonstration, only influenza-related data are included.
+  -  Data source: ...

 ### Tracker link: